Skip to contents

 • "script" for reproducibility and reruns.
 For latent-regression fits, this also writes the fit-level replay person-data sidecar when available.

-• "html" for a light, shareable summary page.
+• "html" for a lightweight summary page.
+This is not a deidentification guarantee.
 When replay sidecars are present, the HTML shows an artifact index for them rather than embedding the raw person-level replay table.

-• "summary_tables" for manuscript-facing CSV exports of validated summary() surfaces and their compact indexes.
+• "summary_tables" for manuscript-facing CSV exports of documented summary() surfaces and their compact indexes.

 • "visual_summaries" when you want warning maps or residual PCA summaries to travel with the bundle.